frossmant/homeassistant-ldapauth/README.md

 # homeassistant-ldapauth

-simple bash script for integrating active directory authentication using ldap for user logins
+simple bash script for integrating active directory authentication using ldap for user logins.

+This script will make homeassistant username default to e-mail attribute for domain user, eg. <username>@<mydomain.com>.

 1. place the script inside the homeassistant configuration directory and set correct privileges for read and execute.
 3. enable the script as an auth_provider in homeassistant configuration.yaml